 The Ngorongoro Crater in Northern Tanzania, once a gigantic volcano, is the largest intact caldera in the world.
 Some maintain that before it erupted, it would have been higher than Mt Kilimanjaro, the highest peak in Africa.
 Today, long since having collapsed and eroded, it is an extensive highland area with the famous 600 m deep Ngorongoro Crater as its focal point.
 Nearly three million years old, the ancient caldera shelters one of the most beautiful wildlife havens on earth.

-by Claire Trickett16th January 2017
+by Claire Trickett16th September 2016

-by Claire Trickett20th February 2017
+by Claire Trickett23rd June 2017

 How do I get to &Beyond Ngorongoro Crater Lodge?